httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

    1. If the final character of input_number is ".", fail parsing.
    2. Parse input_number as a float and let output_number be the result.
 0. Return the product of output_number and sign.

+Parsers that encounter an integer outside the range defined in {{integer}} MUST fail parsing.
+Therefore, the value "9223372036854775808" would be invalid.
+Likewise, values that do not conform to the ABNF above are invalid, and MUST fail parsing.

+Parsers that encounter a float that does not conform to the ABNF in {{float}} MUST fail parsing.

 ### Parsing a String from Text {#parse-string}